Skip to content

 It also stays in scope: ask for “make the button blue and add email capture” and only the email capture goes through the backend path — the styling is handled as a normal edit.

-Then plain phrasing can’t reach the backend builder — instead Genesis offers to provision a cloud when it notices your request needs one (a chip-question: “This needs a backend — want me to set one up?”).
-Or skip the dance entirely with the tag: [estage-dedicated: …] auto-provisions on an active subscription.
+Genesis offers to provision a cloud when it notices your request needs one (a chip-question: “This needs a backend — want me to set one up?”).
+Accept it and, on an active subscription, the cloud is provisioned for you before the feature is built.

 Full backend docs: Dedicated Cloud.